unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 You cant have that file...
 ```

 Darn... guess not.
-That's okay, let's go ahead and make a temp directory and a new text file for testing the program with `ltrace`.
+That's okay, let's go ahead and make a temp directory, and a new text file that we can use for testing the program with `ltrace`.

 ```console
 leviathan2@melinda:~$ mkdir /tmp/jhalon && touch /tmp/jhalon/test.txt